aryeelab/geomx-dnd/README.md

 If it works as expected you can commit the change to git repo.
 Pushing to github will trigger a new container build using [Google Cloud Build](https://cloud.google.com/cloud-build).
 The new image is automatically stored in Google Container Registry.
-You can

 ```bash